Waaal/BobaOS/doc/STCQ/IDT.md

 The vector number is define by the order in the IDT.
 So Entry 0 has the vector number 0.
 Entry 5 has the vector number 5 and so on.

-Vectore 0 - 31 are pre defined by the CPU.
+Vectore 0 - 31 are pre defined by the CPU for CPU exceptions.
 Numbers from 32 - 255 can be used by the operating system.

 ### IDT Entry: